Osaka, Virginia

-Osaka is a Census-designated place and coal town located in Wise County, Virginia, United States, served by a (now vanished) branch line of the Appalachia to Stonega railroad that ran along Mud Lick Creek to Roda, which was built in 1896 by Interstate Railroads.
+Osaka is a Census-designated place and coal town located in Wise County, Virginia, United States.
+As of the 2020 census, Osaka had a population of 132.
+It was served by a (now vanished) branch line of the Appalachia to Stonega railroad that ran along Mud Lick Creek to Roda, which was built in 1896 by Interstate Railroads.

 Demographics

 Osaka first appeared as a census designated place in the 2020 U.S. census.